-The Master of Public Health program has two concentrations, community health practice and social epidemiology.
+The Master of Public Health program has two concentrations: Community Health Practice and Social Epidemiology.
 The program provides a collaborative, applied approach to education, focusing on health promotion and disease prevention with individuals, families, communities, and organizations.
 The objective of the program is to provide students with the professional knowledge and practical skills they will need to identify and address community health needs as a working public health practitioner.

 MPH in Community Health Practice